The Hodge conjecture for powers of K3 surfaces of Picard number 16

-Therefore, if the endomorphism field of the K3 surface is totally real, there are $|E:\Q|$ Hodge classes of degree $2\dim_E T(X)$ which cannot be expressed in terms of Hodge classes in $T(X)^{\otimes 2}$.
-Thus, in this case, it is not true that the Hodge conjecture for the second power of the K3 surface implies the Hodge conjecture for all the powers.
+In conclusion, if the endomorphism field $E$ of the K3 surface is totally real, then there are $|E:\Q|$ Hodge classes in $T(X)^{\otimes r}$, with $r=\dim_E T(X)$, which cannot be expressed in terms of Hodge classes in $T(X)^{\otimes 2}$.
+Thus, in this case, it is not true that the Hodge conjecture for the second power of the K3 surface implies the Hodge conjecture for all its powers.